ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/EncapsulateAPortableAIApplication.md

 ( For example: `sudo docker commit 3380f16f9163 advantech_factoryai:v0` )

+> Enter `sudo docker ps -l`, and then you can check the container ID

 * After the committing process is completed, type `$ sudo docker image ls` to check if it is successful.

 <p align="center">
   <img width="600" src="image\26.png">
 </p>

-Finally, you can have a new docker image.
+Finally, you have created a new docker image.

 ### 2. Docker image from Docker Hub
 #### Pull a base image